 Coronavirus COVID-19 Updates: uc.edu/publichealth

-This four-week clerkship for fourth-year students focuses on comprehensive inpatient care.
-The student will function as a full team member with residents and faculty, assuming primary inpatient responsibility for his/her panel of patients.
+This four-week rotation for fourth-year students focuses on comprehensive inpatient care.
+The student will function as a full team member with residents and faculty, assuming primary inpatient responsibility for their panel of patients.
 The student will

 This fourth-year elective is available to all medical students with an interest in clinical, practice based or health services research.

 Students must contact the research division director a minimum of three months prior to their planned elective month to complete online human subjects and research ethics training prior to the start of the elective.

 The Service-Learning Longitudinal Elective at the University of Cincinnati College of Medicine is a unique opportunity for fourth-year medical students to engage with and serve their local communities.
 In this elective, students are paired with a community

 partner of their choosing, such as a local non-profit organization or community health center.
 Over the course of the year, students work collaboratively with their partners to develop and implement projects that address the health needs of the community.

 Students engage in a range of activities including health screenings, health education sessions, and community outreach initiatives.
 Through this elective, students gain a deeper understanding of the social determinants of health and the impact of

 these factors on community health outcomes.